fzhwenzhou/Arbitrary-precision-VB/README.md

 # Arbitrary-precision-VB
+## Deprecated
+This project has been deprecated and no longer maintained.
+Please DO NOT use this project.

+## Project Introduction
-Arbitrary-precision arithmetic in Visual Basic 6.0
+Arbitrary-precision implemented in Visual Basic 6.0